ushnisha/jigsaw/README.md

 * Once you have entered JigSaw, you can always enter a new URL in the input bar and submit.

+* Simple drag and drop use

+* Pieces stick to each other when they match correctly anywhere on the screen

+* Useful visual indicator when a piece is placed in the correct location

 * Ability to choose degree of difficulty (3x3 to 9x9 puzzle sizes)